datamade/django-proxy-overrides/README.rst

-Allow overriding fields on Proxy models.
+Allow overriding foreign key fields on Proxy models.

 Mostly, you won't want to do this.
 However, I did have a situation where it would be useful, mainly for reducing the numbers of queries I was having to run.